Dh9nush/Dh9nush/Readme.md

       1)Bank Customer churn Prediction
       link: https://github.com/Dh9nush/MachineLearning/tree/main/BankCustomer_Churn_predection

-      -Based on logisticRegressor with  KFold Validation method -Predicts whether Customer would churn or not with past and Present Data of customer bank transaction and discription -
+      -Based on logisticRegressor and DecisionTree with  KFold Validation method -Predicts whether Customer would churn or not with past and Present Data of customer bank transaction and discription -